 Continuation of 201, beginning with currents in inductive circuits.
 Inductance and capacitance and their effect on alternating and intermittent currents, transmission of power, generators, transformers, motors form the principle part of the work.
 Electromagnetic waves and thermoelectric phenomena complete the course.
-Prerequisite, Physics 201 and some knowledge of differential equations.
+Prerequisite, Physics 201.
 Three recitations and one laboratory period per week.
-Fee.
+Lab. fee.

-204. INTRODUCTION TO ATOMIC PHYSICS.
+204. Introduction to Atomic Physics.
 3 credits.

-A review of the revolutionary discoveries in physics made since 1890 and the part they have had in establishing the electrical nature of matter.
-The structure of the atom, the transmutations of matter, and an introduction to the quantum mechanics complete the course.
+A review of the revolutionary discoveries in physics made since 1890.
 Prerequisites, calculus and optics.